The Family Business (American TV series): Production

 On December 19, 2019, the series was renewed for a 12-episode second season to air on the network's streaming service BET+.
 On December 4, 2020, the series was renewed for a third season On January 28, 2022, the series was renewed for a fourth season.
 In October 2023, creator Carl Weber stated that a fifth season was being worked on, until it was halted due to the Hollywood labor strikes.

 Release

 The series premiered on November 13, 2018.
 The second season premiered on July 2, 2020.
 The third season premiered on October 14, 2021.
 The fourth season was originally set to premiere on July 28, 2022; but was later postponed to September 1, 2022.
 The fifth season premiered on July 4, 2024.
-The sixth season will premiere on October 23, 2025.
+The sixth season premiered on October 23, 2025.

 Spin-off

 On January 17, 2024 it was reported that BET+ has ordered an eight-episode New Orleans-set spinoff starring Brandon T. Jackson.
 On March 6, 2024 Lela Rochon was cast as lead along with Ben Stephens, Pooch Hall, Quincy Brown, David Banner, Yvette Nicole Brown, Orlando Jones, Nicole Galicia, Erica Hubbard, Sarah Carter, Stan Shaw, Bern Nadette Stanis, Nayirah Teshali, Sacaiah Shaw, Jenson Atwood, AzMarie Livingston, Deric Augustine, Kayla Nicole and Nicholas Turturro round out the cast.

 The series premiered on January 23, 2025.